mbadanoiu/MAL-001/README.md

 - Vulnerability was considered a non-issue as "permission to edit templates should only be granted to trusted users"
 - Retested the vulnerability on 18-Jan-2023 and noticed that:
   - The Arbitrary File Read and SSRF vectors have been patched
-  - The RCE had been remediated by then HSQL patch for CVE-2022-41853
+  - The RCE had been remediated by the HSQL patch for CVE-2022-41853
 - Publically disclosed the vulnerability on 03-Jan-2024